AhmedSwilam/Marvel-swilam/README.md

 # Marvels
-A sample app to showcase use of Custom ItemAnimator and Custom ItemDecorator in Recyclerview ()
+A sample app to showcase marvel heros in Recyclerview ()